andreymironovdev/k8s-examples/service/README.md

 No cluster IP is allocated, no load-balancing and no proxying is specified.
 If selector is specified in service manifest, then DNS A or AAAA record is added for each pod backed by service.

+Headless service is useful for stateful sets, where we have ordered pods with non-random names.

 **Service DNS name resolves to all pods IP addresses from within the pod:**
 ```bash
 kubectl apply -f service-headless.yaml